DoD-Platform-One/gitlab/chart/doc/advanced/persistent-volumes/index.md

 - `<namespace>` should be replaced with the namespace where you installed the GitLab chart.
 - `<chart release name>` should be replaced with the name you used to install the GitLab chart.

-The command will print a list of the volume names, followed by the name of the service they are for.
+The command prints a list of the volume names, followed by the name of the service they are for.

 For example: